 If you suffer from irritated skin, take a look at your laundry soap to see what is in it.
 You may have to call the company and see what their soap contains.
 Many I have called on will not even tell me what their ingredients are since they are not legally forced to.
 Honest.
 If they won't tell me what is in it then I would steer clear of it.
 In this day and age, if you have truly healthy products, you are going to shout it loud and proud.
 If you are hiding something, you are hiding something.

-So if you want to start making healthy decisions about laundry soap, save yourself the trouble of finding a great recipe and buy the ULTIMATE HEALTHY LIVING BUNDLE which has a great laundry soap recipe in an E-BOOK called DIY Non-Toxic Cleaning Recipies from Heather Dessinger of Mommypotamus.
-There are lots of great recipes for cleaning your home naturally.
+So if you want to start making healthy decisions about laundry soap, save yourself the trouble of finding a great recipe and get it here.
+Heather Dessinger of Mommypotamus has the answer.

 If you use Heather's laundry recipe, here are some ingredients to purchase in bulk to save more.